Message from the Chair of Governors

-My name is Suzanne Smith and I have been a member of the Governing Body since December 2014 and became the Chair in September 2017.
+My name is Hannah Massey and I have been a member of the Governing Body since September 2017 and became the Chair in January 2019.

 I hope the information below provides an overview of our roles and responsibilities to the children and to the parents, staff and to the school overall.
 If you would like any further information or would like to contact me, please do email me at email@example.com and I will get back to you as soon as I can.